Ending A Long Term Relationship

 Give Yourself Time To Mourn

-For example, in my family we didn’t talk about sad feelings even though we had more than our share of separations and deaths.
-It was an unspoken taboo, buried under our day-to-day experiences.
+For example, in my family, we didn’t talk about sad feelings even though we had more than our share of separations and deaths.
+It was an unspoken taboo buried under our day-to-day experiences.
 I grew up not knowing how to deal with grief, my own or others.

 So when I started dating, I attracted women who had their share of hidden emotional pain, which I also tried to ignore.
 These buried feelings ended up tarnishing everything, destroying relationship after relationship.

 Finally, with the help of a therapist and grief and loss retreats, I learned to slow down and make time for my grief and my tears.
 What a relief!
-At our emotional healing retreats, in a safe and supportive community of others, I’ve consciously mourned and felt the pain of past losses.
-I've learned how to carry that grief rather than ignore it and risk moving into depression.

 And I’ve learned how healing tears can be.

-When ending a long term relationship, it is essential to take the time to grieve the loss rather than quickly moving on.
+When ending a long term relationship, it is essential to take the time to grieve the loss rather than quickly move on.
 Otherwise, we'll carry our pain forward and taint our future.
-Prolonged grief, which is often buried below our ordinary awareness, can weigh us down, diminishing our joy in life.
+We may get into a new relationship to avoid the pain of grief, but without healing the past we eventually bring the old feelings into the new relationship.

 I've also learned to pay attention to other feelings that can arise to protect us from grief.
 Do you quickly go to anger at your ex to cover up your grief?
-To blaming them or perhaps to accuse others of causing the breakup?
+To blame them or perhaps to accuse others of causing the breakup?
 These are often learned behaviors (from childhood) designed to keep us from facing our grief.

 How Long Is Too Long To Grieve?